Group Residency Programme Italy

 What are the selection criteria?

-The selection criteria are based on the quality of the artist’s work, the strength of the proposal, and the artist’s ability to contribute to the program community.
+The selection criteria are based on the quality of the applicant’s work, the strength of the proposal, and how the applicant may contribute to the programme community.

 -